bartvanhoey/bartvanhoey/README.md

 ### 💼  Things that I'm currently working on

-* Learning 💻 Functional Programming.
+* Learning 💻 Functional Programming
-* Writing ✍️ a blogpost for the **ABP community**.
+* Writing ✍️ a blogpost for the **ABP community**
-* Developing a :calling: Blazor .NET 8 web application.
+* Developing a :calling: Blazor .NET 8 web application
-* Developing a :calling: .NET MAUI app.
+* Developing a :calling: .NET MAUI app
-* 🔜
+* 🔜 More exciting projects coming soon!

 ### :gem: Tools & Technologies